 If credentials are found to be exposed, an effective security solution will be able to automatically and instantly force a password reset.
 The user is locked out of all accounts until they change their password to a unique, strong and previously unexposed password.
 Administrators should be alerted and the account should be monitored for suspicious activity for the long haul.

 It is recommended that the user with the stolen credentials survey all of their accounts, personal and work-related, to ensure the password and any variations are not being used anywhere else.
 Once a password is compromised, it is highly likely that it will fall victim to credential stuffing to see if there is a match in any other application or website.
 Changing all instances of this password is critical.

-Using human intelligence (HUMINT) and applied research, the solution should flag your user exposures from 3rd party breaches well before they are found with scanners, web crawlers and forum scapers and before the stolen credentials are sold on the underground.
-Your solution should also find and identify internal machines that may be infected with malware, monitor suspicious activity and attempt to recover any stolen data.
+Using human intelligence (HUMINT) and applied research, the solution should flag your user exposures from 3rd party breaches well before they are found with scanners, web crawlers and forum scapers, and well before the stolen credentials are sold on the underground.
+The solution should also find and identify internal machines that may be infected with malware, monitor suspicious activity, and attempt to recover any stolen data.